sfwani/socap-console/README.md

 ## Tools
 - **CSV to Ticket:** Upload linkedAlerts CSV files to auto-generate investigation tickets.
 Supports multiple file merge.
 - **KQL Queries:** Pre-built KQL hunting queries auto-filled from the CSV data.
 All queries are expanded by default — click a title to collapse.
 Fill in additional fields below to refine.
+- **DHCP Lookup:** Submit a DHCP lease query to the ITC Portal in a new tab.
+Start Time and End Time auto-sync from the CSV.
 - **Enrich IOC:** Enter an IOC to query across multiple threat intelligence sources.
 Select sources and open them all at once.
 - **Redact:** Paste raw text/logs below.
 Auto-substitutes sensitive org information (IPs, emails, org names) with masked values.
 Add custom patterns below.
 - **Header to Curl:** Paste a raw HTTP request (from browser DevTools, Burp, etc.) to convert it into a curl command.